MAIF/thoth/doc/projections.md

 # Projections

-Out account management system is still limited in consultation : all we can do is read accounts by id, one by one.
+Out account management system is limited in consultation : all we can do is read accounts by id, one by one.

-Projections help us to implement more specific read cases.
+Projections help us to implement different read scenario.
 They are built / updated by consuming events.

+## In transaction projection

+Scribe offers tools for building "in transaction" projections.
+These projections will be updated in the transaction used to register events in the database, therefore they'll be updated in "real time".

 Let's say we want a projection that stores mean withdrawal value.